Vračar: 21st century

 In September 2020, city administration made public its plan for demolishing the entire block bounded by the Krunska, Smiljanićeva, Kneginje Zorke and Njegoševa streets, including the building of the Museum of Natural History.
 After major negative public, experts' and political reaction, only few days later city administration abandoned the plans, and in April 2021 placed this specific block under protection, calling it a "priceless heritage".
 City announced new rules in 2020, which stipulated that the facades of the new buildings which are not in the protected zones will have to be approved by the Institute for the Cultural Monuments Protection, but nothing changed.
 When on 25 December 2020 temporary protection of another zone, East Vračar, expired, the demolitions expedited and the "edifices started to fall down like houses of cards".
 It included the villa at 4 Nikolaja Krasnova Street, with a recognizable facade, which caused further public objections.
 Institute stated that it works on the house's protection and that it will protect it in 2022, but it was nevertheless demolished in August 2021.
 Instead of a one-floor villa, a 7-storey building will be built, though the façade should resemble the old villa.

 The smallest municipality in Serbia, in terms of area, became the example of urban chaos.
 As there are basically no non-urbanized lots left, the demolition of old villas and houses sped up.
 Other, public areas were also destroyed to make room for highrise, so some sections have no sidewalk at all, and the green areas were reduced.
 Streets turned into "tunnels" and there is no chance of finding free parking spot anymore.
 It was also noted that investors usually began demolitions in summer, when people tend to be on vacation, so that reduced number of residents and neighbors can protest.
+Belgrade school shooting occurred in Vračar on 3 May 2023.